elastic/tealess/README.md

 ### Implementation Details

+Because of the somewhat convoluted nature of Java's SSLContext and SSL APIs, most(?) of the code in this repository are object proxies necessary to capture wire data and enrich exceptions.

 During the handshake, this library writes the wire-bytes into a ByteBuffer for both directions of communication.

 * For SSLEngine, see [TealessSSLEngine](https://github.com/elastic/tealess/blob/master/core/src/main/java/co/elastic/tealess/TealessSSLEngine.java#L20-L21).